| | | |

 • Winesap Apples – our local apple farm grows Stayman Winesap, a delicious southern heirloom variety, that is a good balance of sweet and tart.
 This variety is great for eating, baking, and making cider.

-How To Make Sugar-Free Apple Crisp
+How To Make A Gluten-Free Apple Crisp

 Step 1 Preheat oven and prepare apples: